DamiDavy/DailyDoings/README.md

 ![App Promo Gif](DailyDoings.gif)

-This is single-page application for keeping track of the diet throughout the day and throughout the months.
+This is single-page application for keeping track of todos on the calendar.

 Frontend and backend apps are divided into two repositories and are connected through **REST API**.
 Backend is implemented on **Django**.